 “Yes,” the nurse replied.
 “I saw it on CNN.”

 “He’s a criminal you know,” Klaas offered, but the nurse’s face soured.
 She turned and walked away, muttering, “Friggen broken record…”

 “It proves he’s a criminal,” Klaas called after her.
 “He’s committed many crimes, you know.”

 Klaas: And yet, Trump has almost certainly committed serious crimes without any consequences.

 The link was to another Washington Post propagandist, Max Boot, whose poorly written article undoes itself in its own headline: “Here are five felonies Trump committed — if Cohen is telling the truth.”

 Brian Klaas, Matt Zapotosky, and Max Boot almost certainly committed serious crimes too — if my cleaning lady is telling the truth.
-She claims they kidnapped a gay black child and barbequed it in Klaas’ back yard, eating it last year, in a cocaine sniffing orgy of cannibalism and anarchy.
+She claims they kidnapped a gay black child and barbecued it in Klaas’ back yard, eating it last year, in a cocaine sniffing orgy of cannibalism and anarchy.
 She said they ran around naked screaming Heil Hitler and defecating in front of neighbors.

-This is the standard they use to judge, sentence and execute Trump, so they must be guilty too.
+This is the standard they use to judge, sentence, and execute Trump, so they must be guilty too.

 Broken Klaas, Front Door Matt, and Dirty Boot – you guys are not journalists or writers.
 You are propaganda thugs, no better than low ranking junior KGB grunts.
 Know your place in the scheme of things.